uspki/policies/certificate-policy.md

 ## 5.6 Key changeover
 To minimize risk from compromise of a CA’s private signing key, that key may be changed often.
 From that time on, only the new key will be used to sign CA and subscriber certificates.
 If the old private key is used to sign OCSP responder certificates or CRLs that cover certificates signed with that key, the old key must be retained and protected.

 After a CA performs a Key Changeover, the CA may continue to issue CRLs with the old key until all certificates signed with that key have expired.
-As an alternative, after all certificates signed with that old key have been revoked, the CA may issue a final long-term CRL using the old key, with a nextUpdate time past the validity period of all issued certificates.
-This final CRL SHALL be available for all relying parties until the validity period of all issued certificates has passed.
-Once the last CRL has been issued, the old private signing key of the CA may be destroyed.

-When a CA updates its private signature key and thus generates a new public key, the CA SHALL notify all CAs, RAs, and subscribers that rely on the CA’s certificate that it has been changed.
+When a CA updates its private signature key and thus generates a new public key, the CA SHALL notify the FPKI Policy Authority and subscribers of the change.

 ## 5.7 Compromise and disaster recovery